-The Trust keeps a list of steel window manufacturers recommended by Suburb residents and known to have produced acceptable work in the past.
+The Trust keeps a list of timber window manufacturers recommended by Suburb residents and known to have produced acceptable work in the past.
 This list is available to residents on request.
 It is not obligatory to choose a manufacturer on the list.

-If a window manufacturer is not known to the Trust, a sample window may need to be submitted for approval by Trust staff.
+If a window manufacturer is not known to the Trust, they will need to submit a sample window for approval by Trust staff.
 Please note that some manufacturers claim to have worked in the Suburb before, but are not known to the Trust.